 Now it’s time to get the word out about your business.
 The best way to do everything correctly and start your way to success, you should hire an SEO and Digital Marketing Agency at the beginning.
 You can even start this process before you have a product or service to sell.
 As long as you have your website up and running, you are good to go.
 SEO is a great way to start.
 It can be flexible with how much you invest, and it provides a much greater return on investment than paid ads.
 One of the best things about SEO marketing for a startup is that you can start even before you officially launch.
 The sooner your website has content, it can start to be indexed by Google and other search engines and hopefully move up the ranks.

 SEO requires much more than it used to.
-In the past, you could rely on simple blog posts sprinkled with keywords to help you get ranked on Google’s search engine rankings page (SERP).
+In the past, you could rely on simple blog posts sprinkled with keywords to help you see your domain on top of Google’s search engine rankings page (SERP) when you check Google rankings on targeted keywords.
 However, now that algorithms have gotten more sophisticated, you need to put in the work to create relevant, authoritative content that engages readers.

 Links are also a huge part of SEO.
 Since algorithms are looking for reputable sites as part of their criteria to boost them, having links to your site from other reputable ones will make your website favorable.
 You can use a link-building company to help with this.
 They will devise a strategy to not just produce content on your website, but to identify other sites from which you can benefit having backlinks.